Raymond Fontaine

 Raymond Fontaine is a Canadian former professional football linebacker.
 He was drafted by the Argonauts in the second round of the 2005 CFL draft.
 He played college football for the Kentucky Wildcats.

-Early years
+Early life

 Fontaine was born on September 1, 1980, in Ottawa, Ontario.
 For eight years he played junior football with the Myers Riders.

 College career

 As a true freshman at Kentucky, Fontaine was redshirted.
 In 2002, as a redshirt freshman, Fontaine played in all of Kentucky's 12 games while playing defensive end.
 He recorded nine tackles.
 Fontaine played in 11 games as a sophomore in 2003 recording 33 tackles.
 He recorded a career-high six tackles against Louisville and Ohio.
 During his junior season in 2004 at Kentucky, Fontaine played in 11 games and started three at linebacker.
 For the second straight season he recorded 33 tackles and added one sack.
 As a senior in 2005, he played in 11 games, recording 19 tackles.
 Fontaine also added two blocked kicks for the first time in his career.